 A handful of months ago, however, our grocery delivery company now said you had to be home to get the order.
 Since convenience is why we started it in the first place, that kind of defeated the purpose.
 The biggest reason we started the delivery service was for convenience and to save on time, not money.
 Money and budgeting just happened to be the organic outcome, which was a pleasant surprise!

 Planning out our meals has been the biggest thing we’ve been doing since cutting our budget.
 We plan what we’re going to eat each day for breakfast, lunch, and dinner.
 And we don’t buy one thing more.
 We really think about the recipes we’re using and how much food it’s going to make.
-If we make a stir fry, we know that we’ll have leftover for both Jamie and I the next day so that will not only cover our dinner for the five of us, but two lunches.
+If we make a stir fry, we know that we’ll have leftovers for both Jamie and me the next day so that will not only cover our dinner for the five of us but two lunches.

 We’ve also learned not to overcook.
 Our kids don’t eat a whole lot of food, and I used to cook like I was making enough food to feed 20 people.
 Now, I really try to cook the portions of food that we need.
 This is one of my favorite cookbooks, 30- Minute Cooking for Two.
 And a lot of recipes in it I double, which easily gets us six healthy, quick, and easy meals.